 - Ponte dos Nomorados bridge – Aveiro’s version of a “lover’s bridge” where ribbons are used instead of padlocks

-- Salinas de Aveiro – see the Salt Flats of Aveiro
+- Salinas de Aveiro – see the salt flats of Aveiro

 - Museu de Arte Nova – learn about Art Nouveau at the small museum